kubernetes/sig-release/release-team/role-handbooks/release-team-lead/README.md

 - Coordinate x.y.0-beta.0 release, ensuring master-blocking, and master-upgrade dashboards are 100% green if possible (this release is not an official beta, just an artifact of the release process), and any flakes are being actively worked by SIGs since this is a chance to look at CI signal.
 The release-x.y branch is created automatically as a part of the beta.0 release.
 The branch manager now begins daily fast forwards.
 - The burndown templates should be useful at this point since it starts asking about status relevant to each area now tracking (e.g. branch health, docs, communications, issues, etc.)
 - Ensure Test Infra Lead has release branch CI created and added to Testgrid
-- Most feature-oriented tasks should be completed at the end of this week
+- Most enhancement-oriented tasks should be completed at the end of this week
 - SIGs that have not completed release themes should be contacted again, with a focus on explaining why this matters to the community
 - Ping release team leads reminding them to start considering succession plans.
 If they are handing the role off to a successor, identifying them early gives more time for the committed volunteer to get targeted mentoring.